MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/docs-conceptual/sharepoint-online/connect-sharepoint-online.md

 > [!VIDEO https://www.youtube.com/embed/TMzHAWEQjlk]

+> [!NOTE]
+> The SharePoint Online Management Shell primarily targets PowerShell 5.x, which means it might not be compatible with PowerShell 7 due to the significant changes in the underlying architecture between the two versions.
+To use it in PowerShell 7, consider importing the module using the Windows PowerShell Compatibility feature:
+>   ```powershell
+>   Import-Module Microsoft.Online.SharePoint.PowerShell -UseWindowsPowerShell

 ## To connect with a user name and password

 1. Run the following command at the SharePoint Online Management Shell command prompt: